sane/sane/index.md

 * `npm install -g sails ember-cli sane-cli`
 * `sane new project` creates a local project with [sails-disk](https://github.com/balderdashy/sails-disk).
 To install with [Docker](https://www.docker.com/) and production databases see [Options](#options).
 * `sane generate resource user name:string age:number` to generate a new API on the backend and models on the frontend
-* `sane up` to start the sails container/server as well as the ember dev server.
+* `sane up` to start the sails server on `localhost:1337` (not with docker though) as well as the ember dev server on `localhost:4200`.
+* So to work on your app you will work mostly, as normal with ember-cli, on `localhost:4200`.
-* You are good to go.
+* You are now good to go.

 ## Overview of the cli